takemetour/spinal/README.md

 ## Concept
 **Keep a microservice clean as much as posible and let Spinal do the mess part**

-We design `Spinal` to help developers to focus on the main objective of that microservice without to worried about others related system like caching, queue, worker, load balancing. **Node must do the main task anything else left to a broker**.
-Result are rapid development, more quality of microsevice and easy to maintain in long term.
+We design `Spinal` to help developers focus on the main objective of that microservice without to worry about other related systems like caching, queue, worker, load balancing. **Spinal Nodes do the main task, anything else are left to a broker**.
+Results are rapid development, more quality of microservice and easy to maintain in long term.

 ## Installation